rmax/scrapy-redis/README.rst

   * Added `SCHEDULER_IDLE_BEFORE_CLOSE` setting to prevent the spider closing too quickly when the queue is empty.
 Default value is zero keeping the previous behavior.
+  * Schedule preemptively requests on item scraped.
+  * This version is the latest release compatible with Scrapy 0.24.x.

 0.4
   * Added `RedisSpider` and `RedisMixin` classes as building blocks for spiders